Steps to relieving social pressure around grief

-Continuously remind yourself that there is no right or wrong way to grieve.
+How to grieve is up to you.
+Continuously remind yourself that there is no right or wrong way to experience loss.

-Try not to deny your feelings or push them down.
+Try not to suppress your grief or push your feelings down.

 Take it slow, feel your feelings as they come, and consistently check in with yourself— whatever you are feeling, know that your feelings are right, valid, and deserve to be felt.